Neuro-Logical/speech/SLT_2023/README.md

 ## Statistical Analysis

-We report an example of the statistical analysis that we perform in order to asses the significance of the features between experimental groups.
+We report an example of the statistical analysis that we perform in order to assess the significance of the features between experimental groups.

 ## Reproducibility